Bok Choy Fried Rice

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Who doesn’t love takeout?
 I know I do.
 Food comes right to your door—no fuss, no cleanup.
 Put on your stretchy pants, and it’s even better.
 But making takeout at home can also be enjoyable, especially when you can put your own spin on a favorite, like fried rice.
+In this case, bok choy fried rice.

 Why You’ll Love This Bok Choy Fried Rice

-• It’s (almost) a one-pan meal: OK, you have to boil the rice in a separate pot, but you’ll do this step the day before, so it doesn’t really count.
+(Almost) a one-pan meal: OK, you have to boil the rice in a separate pot, but you’ll do this step the day before, so it doesn’t really count.
 Right?

-• It has a bit of everything: The combination of rice, eggs, and vegetables offers a variety of nutrients for a well-rounded meal.
+Has a bit of everything: The combination of rice, eggs, and vegetables offers a variety of nutrients for a well-rounded meal.

 • Fresh Ginger: Don’t use dried ginger because it won’t yield the same flavor.